Upper limits on the temperature of inspiraling astrophysical black holes: Introduction

 However, multipole moments may not be the only contribution to the luminosity of binary black hole systems.
-During the early inspiral phase, when black holes are sufficiently separated, they can be regarded as isolated objects, and hence can radiate \cite{BH_Radiation_01, BH_Radiation_02}.
-Thus, intrinsic black hole radiation may also contribute to the total gravitational-wave luminosity and affect the behaviour of binary black hole coalescences.
-It is worth noting that we neglect particle creation of the surrounding spacetime, since its effect is negligible.
+During the early inspiral phase, when black holes are sufficiently separated, they can be regarded as isolated objects, and hence can radiate \cite{BH_Radiation_01} \cite{BH_Radiation_02}.
+Thus, intrinsic black hole radiation may also contribute to the total gravitational-wave luminosity and affect the behaviour of binary black hole (BBH) coalescence.
+Note that particle creation of the surrounding spacetime, is negligible, hence not considered.

-In what follows, we first study the effects of intrinsic black hole radiation on a binary black hole coalescence by means of post-Newtonian (PN) calculations.
-We find that this inclusion results to a correction to the orbital phase, opening up a possibility to probe black hole radiation through inspiral phase detection.
-We then constrain the temperature of the parental black holes of the detected binary black hole (BBH) coalescence during the first and second observing runs of the Advanced LIGO and Virgo detectors.
+In what follows, we study the effects of intrinsic black hole radiation on a BBH coalescence by means of post-Newtonian (PN) calculations.
+Although there are alternative gravitational theories which also predict possible reduction of individual masses during the inspiral phase, such as the scalar-tensor-vector theory \cite{SVTGravity_01} \cite{SVTGravity_02}, a maximal-reach-analysis can still be done to estimate the upper bound of the temperature of the parental black holes by assuming that the intrinsic black-hole radiation is the only effect reducing black-hole masses during the inspiral phase of the detected events.
+Moreover, to thoroughly constraint the temperature, we regard the temperature of inspiraling black holes as a free parameter.
+We find that the intrinsic black-hole radiation results to a correction to the orbital phase, opening up a possibility to probe black hole radiation through inspiral phase detection.
+We then constrain the temperature of the parental black holes of the detected BBH coalescences during the first and second observing runs of the Advanced LIGO and Virgo detectors.
 We round up with a short discussion on the implications of our findings.
+Throughout this analysis, unless explicitly stated otherwise, we use $ c = G = \hbar = 1 $.